forrest2024/Security_Now/README.md

 Tools to scrape old SN episodes and add descriptive names to each.
 MP3 title metadata is a bit spotty from Twit, so I found it cleaner to scrape the names from the HTML on the page for each year of podcasts.
-I couldn't figure out how to do all episodes unfortunately, but hopfully this will help you save a lot of time anyways.
+I couldn't figure out how to do all episodes at once unfortunately, but hopfully this will help you save a lot of time anyways.

 Use sn_downloader.py to grab episodes on each page and store appropriately named directories.